nielsenjared/nielsenjared.github.io/content/blog/creativity/index.md

 But was our insight any good?

 The next stage of the creative process is evaluation.
-We need to vett and validate our insight.
+We need to vett and validate our breakthrough.

-Richard W. Hamming describes this process:
+According to Richard W. Hamming:

 > There is often a lot of further work to be done on the idea, the logical cleaning up, the organizing so others can see it, the public presentation to others, which may require new ways of looking at the problem and our solution, not just your idiosyncratic way which gave you the first solution.
 This revision of the solution often brings clarity to you in the long run!